benbalter/benbalter.github.com/_posts/2022-06-30-helpful-404s-for-jekyll-and-github-pages.md

 ## What it looks like

-Let's say you tried to navigate to [`/2022/06/30/unhelpful-404s-for-jekyll`](/2022/06/30/unhelpful-404s-for-jekyll){: data-proofer-ignore="true" data-turbo="false" }.
+Let's say you tried to navigate to a path that doesn't exist like [`/2022/06/30/unhelpful-404s-for-jekyll`](/2022/06/30/unhelpful-404s-for-jekyll){: data-proofer-ignore="true" data-turbo="false" }.
 Along with a list of recent posts, the experience, would look something like this:

 <div class="alert alert-primary lead text-center" role="alert">
   The page you are trying to view does not exist. <br />